-NASA's Dryden Flight Research Center operates a fleet of specialized aircraft of varied capabilities to support environmental and Earth science research missions under the Airborne Science Program of the Agency's Science Mission Directorate.
+NASA's Armstrong Flight Research Center operates a fleet of specialized aircraft of varied capabilities to support environmental and Earth science research missions under the Airborne Science Program of the Agency's Science Mission Directorate.

 As part of the directorate's Earth Science Division, NASA's Airborne Science Program uses these unique aircraft and sensors to conduct observations and collect in-atmosphere data, as well as advance the use of satellite data.
 The primary objectives of this program include:

 - Conduct in-situ atmospheric measurements with varying vertical and horizontal resolutions

 - Collect high-resolution imagery for focused process studies and sub-pixel resolution for space-borne calibration.